JaranF-BL/bookmarklets/README.md

 8. [TODO] If unsuccessful inform user what went wrong
 9. ----BUILD TASKS BELOW TO MAKE DEPLOY - READY----
 10. Code uglified to one line and uglified result prepended with "javascript:"

+## Bookmarklet 2: URL Corollarizer Between Internal Environments
+Say your browser is on the BL live site and you want to see what the corollary of that page looks like in a NLE or staging environment... how do you normally do that?
+Almost always it means you manually paste in the domain name part of url for the target environment, say for example https://staging-nle-02.bl.uk, into the start of the URL as shown in the browser's address bar.
+Instead of faffing with such a copy and paste, this bookmarklet will present a modal text entry alert box, listing loads of different BL environments, you choose the number against the one you want to target and press enter.
+Your browser will take you to the corollary of the page you are on, dependent on what environment you chose as your target choice.
+Yes, this bookmarklet preserves the HTTPS versus HTTP status of the page you are on and any port specification so you don't loose them when being taken to the corollary page.
+**Programming Task To-Dos**
+1. ~~Prune the list of target environment URLs as I am sure some of them are not used~~
+2. ~~Update unit tests when 1. is done~~